JOIN THE ATF AND

 Many members of Bree’s family have thyroid disorders and she has become a campaigner to them with all the information she has received from The ATF.

 Kamahl was introduced to The ATF by our medical advisor, Professor Leigh Delbridge in 2005.
 Kamahl had a total thyroidectomy after becoming seriously ill and diagnosed with an enlarged thyroid gland which had put his life in turmoil.
 Kamahl could no longer sing and was very unwell, also being diagnosed with sleep apnea, which seemed to be related to the size of his thyroid gland.
 After surgery, Kamahl had a complete recovery, his voice now better than ever.
 Kamahl is a fine example of how proper diagnosis is so important and Kamahl has made a full recovery.
-Kamahl is a wonderful ambassador to The Australian Thyroid Foundation Ltd. He sang a favourite song at our 2005 Thyroid Information Day to show us all how
+Kamahl is a wonderful ambassador to The Australian Thyroid Foundation Ltd. Kamahl attended the ATF 2005 Thyroid Information Day at Parramatta and delighted the audience by singing his favourite song to show us all how his singing voice had returned and had improved following surgery.

 Ex Parramatta Eels Premier League Player